8(a) STARS II Frequently Asked Questions (FAQs)

 9. How can new vendors join the 8(a) STARS II GWAC??

-During the STARS II open season, scheduled for Spring 2015, vendors should review the 8(a) STARS II GWAC open season pre-solicitation notice QTA0015MDA2001 and Request for Proposals (RFP) at www.fbo.gov (FBO), and submit a competitive proposal.
-The pre-solicitation notice will precede the RFP on FBO by approximately 15 days.
+During the STARS II open season, vendors should review the 8(a) STARS II GWAC open season solicitation QTA0015MDA2001 and Request for Proposals (RFP) at www.fbo.gov (FBO), and submit a competitive proposal.
 STARS II open season awards will result from competition.